uwpyb/materials/README.md

 - [Basic Python Cheat Sheet](https://realpython.com/files/python_cheat_sheet_v1.pdf): short summary with examples of concepts we covered in the workshop

-- [Think Python: How to think like a computer scientists?](http://www.greenteapress.com/thinkpython/thinkpython.pdf) A nice big nice book on learning Python, useful to lookup some concepts or read about them in more details.
-This contains way more things that we covered in the workshop.
+- [Think Python: How to think like a computer scientists?](http://www.greenteapress.com/thinkpython/thinkpython.pdf) A big and nice book on learning Python, useful to lookup some concepts or read about them in more detail.
+It contains way more things than we covered in the workshop.